duckietown/book-devmanual-lx/src/consume/03-instructions-how-to-build-duckietown-lx-environment.md

 ## What's Next?

-Now that the **Braitenberg** learning experience has been built, continue on to the next page to open the editor and complete your first notebook activities.
+Now that the **ros-basics** learning experience has been built, continue on to the next page to open the editor and complete your first notebook activities.

 ## Extra Options